codingriyality/codingriyality/README.md

 🌱 I’m an aspiring Data Scientist :bar_chart: with a background in Bioengineering :dna:

-:space_invader: This github contains copy of my work + new projects I am working on
+:space_invader: This github contains copy of my work (old and new)

 📫 How to reach me: riyamathur6739@gmail.com